tamarachvr/DSAP_F1---Tamara-Chevre/README.md

-# DSAP Final Project — Formula 1 Performance Analysis
+# DSAP Final Project — Over- and under-performance in Formula 1: The role of starting grid and race context (2021–2023)

 This project analyzes the relationship between starting grid position and race performance in Formula 1 across the 2021–2023 seasons.